ziadgamal1/Land-map/README.md

 ---
 # Landmap

 Landmap is a full-stack web application that allows users to calculate and visualize land areas on a map.
 Users can log in, manage map layers, input coordinates, and upload GeoJSON/JSON files.
-Data is stored in a MySQL database for retrieval and future use.
+Data is stored in a postgreSQL database for retrieval and future use.
 ---

 ## Features